 What is shochu?

 It’s a distilled Japanese spirit that can be enjoyed in many different ways.
 Also, it goes perfectly with any food dish.
 Strangely, it’s hardly known outside of Japan, but inside Japan, its popularity far surpasses that of nihonshu.

 How to drink shochu

 There are various ways to enjoy this uniquely Japanese drink, and each method has a different effect on the taste.
 Here are the different ways you can enjoy it.

 Clean or with ice

 Consuming it clean or on the rocks is the best way to get the full aroma and taste of this drink.
 It may not be for everyone, as some find the smell and taste a bit overwhelming.
-Others prefer to enjoy it slightly heated or chilled as each of these affect the taste in a somewhat different way.
+Others prefer to enjoy it slightly heated or chilled as each of these affects the taste in a somewhat different way.

 Mizuwari is what you get when you mix the drink with cold water, and it’s a great way to release the hidden flavors contained within.
 Most izakayas will mix at a 40% water ratio while others use a higher 70%.

 When mixed with warm water, it’s called Oyuwari and is blended at the same ratio as mizuwari.
 The idea of combining warm water with alcohol is a strange concept for Westerners, but it’s pretty standard throughout Japan, especially during the cold winter months.

 It’s also important to note that it has to be mixed in a particular way.
 Simply adding warm water to a glass of shochu will cause the water to cool at a quicker rate, which results in an overwhelmingly dry and robust taste.
 The correct way is first to warm the water in a Japanese teapot and then pour it into an empty glass.
 The shochu is added last because it is heavier than the water and therefore mixes naturally.
 It releases the hidden subtle flavors and has a gentle warming effect, which is excellent for those cold winter nights.